AnyLog-co/documentation/mqtt.md

 * Messages are assumed to be in JSON format and when pushed to an AnyLog node, are transformed to a new JSON structure that can be processed to be included by a target table.
 * Executing ***run mqtt client*** command dedicates a thread (***client*** to the MQTT broker) to process subscribed messages.
 Multiple calls to ***run mqtt client*** dedicates a multiple threads and each thread is processing the topics on the command line.
-Each of these threads is identified by a unique id.
+* Each of these threads is identified by a unique ID.
 Use the ***show*** command detailed below to view the ID associated to each client.

 ***Configuring work directories***
 The MQTT messages are transformed to files which are processed according to the node configuration.
 These files can update local databases or transferred to peers in the network.